Conducting a user test may seem simple at first—you ask a few questions and observe the participant, right? Not quite.

 3. DO set expectations for your participants

 The goals of user testing are obvious—but they’re only obvious to us because we run them all the time.
-To your participants, the goal(s) may be unclear.
 Start every user test out with a clear explanation of what your participants can expect.
 Provide them with information like how long the test will likely last, the types of things you’ll be asking, what you’re hoping to get out of the test, and anything else you deem important.
-Just make sure not to give away too many details as that could impact how your participants act during the test.
+Just make sure not to give away too many details, as that could impact how your participants act during the test.

 4. DO remind participants there are no wrong answers